Turkey and Russia confirm arms deal, in Nato headache

 Turkey's defence chief praised his "Azerbaijani brothers and sisters" for having "liberated its lands from Armenia's occupation".

-And Turkey's foreign ministry, the same day, accused "Armenian elements" of killing Azerbaijani civilians in violation of the truce, in an uncorroborated report.
+And Turkey's foreign ministry, the same day, accused "Armenian elements" of killing Azerbaijani civilians in violation of the truce, in an uncorroborated claim.

-"We wish Allah's mercy upon our Azerbaijani brothers who lost their lives," the Turkish ministry said.
+"We wish Allah's mercy upon our Azerbaijani brothers who lost their lives," the ministry said.

-Meanwhile, Çavuşoğlu and Lavrov also promised to complete construction of the TurksStream gas pipeline to the EU, despite pandemic-linked delays.
+Meanwhile, Çavuşoğlu and Lavrov also promised to complete construction of the 'TurkStream' gas pipeline to the EU, despite pandemic-linked delays.

 "The aim of this cooperation is not only for vaccine supply but ... for this vaccine to be produced in Turkey as well," Çavuşoğlu said.